itserik0/jumpstart-workshop/content/css/_index.md

 ## Why CSS?

-The separation from content and presentation is important for many reasons.
-When tags like ```<font>```, and color attributes were added to HTML 3 (we're currently on HTML 5), it increased the possibilites for styling a web site but it was a nightmare for web developers.
+Separating the style of a webpage from it's content is very important.
+When tags like ```<font>```, and color attributes were added to HTML 3 (we're currently on HTML 5), it increased the possibilites for styling a web site without using CSS, but it was a nightmare for web developers.
 Development of large websites, where fonts and color information were added to every single page, became a long and arduous process.

 ### Avoid duplication.
-If you add a style to each element you would have to write the same styles over and over again.
+If you add style attributes to each HTML element you would have to write the same styles over and over again.

 ```
 <font color="red" face="Verdana, Geneva, sans-serif" size="+1">This is my first paragraph.</font>
 <font color="red" face="Verdana, Geneva, sans-serif" size="+1">This is my second paragraph.</font>
 ```

-Styling used to be added as attributes on font tags and was limited to only a few options.

-Yuck.

 With CSS you can write something like the following, and it will apply to all of your ```<p>``` that include that style: